-In many ways, puberty is similar for everyone.
-They will:

-- Grow taller - Develop pubic hair in the groin region, along with hair under the armpits and other parts of the body - Notice more body odor - Probably get pimples on their faces, backs, chests or butts because of changes in sweat and oil glands - Change body shape wider hips for females and broader shoulders for males - Experience voices becoming deeper this usually happens much more suddenly for males - · Worry if changes are normal - Experience sexual and emotional thoughts and feelings - Explore similarities, differences and uniqueness

-What Happens to the Female Body During Puberty?

-The following information is specific to the changes occurring to the female body:

-- Females may develop breast "buds," or swelling and soreness around the nipples as the first sign of puberty.
-This usually happens between 8- and 13-years-old. - Breasts will grow slowly over several years.
-One breast may be a little larger than the other which is not unusual but will not be as different when they are older. - Most females begin menstruating between 10- and 16-years-old.
+What Can In many ways, puberty is similar for everyone.
+They will: Grow taller Adolescents Expect During Develop pubic hair in the groin region, along with hair under the armpits and other parts of the body Puberty?
+Notice more body odor Probably get pimples on their faces, backs, chests or butts because of changes in sweat and oil glands Change body shape - wider hips for females and broader shoulders for males Experience voices becoming deeper - this usually happens much more suddenly for males Worry if changes are normal Superiores converting thoughts and facilings Experience sexual and emotional thoughts and feelings Explore similarities, differences and uniqueness What Happens to the Female Body During Puberty?
+The following information is specific to the changes occurring to the female body: Females may develop breast "buds," or swelling and soreness around the nipples as the first sign of puberty.
+This usually happens between 8- and 13-years-old.
+Breasts will grow slowly over several years.
+One breast may be a little larger than the other which is not unusual but will not be as different when they are older.
+Most females begin menstruating between 10- and 16-years-old.
 A female may notice cramps in the weeks or days before her first period.
 They may also notice more vaginal discharge in the weeks before a period starts.
-Some do not get any early signs. - As females sexually mature, their vaginas start lubricating when they are aroused and they might experience erotic dreams.
-They should understand this is perfectly healthy and normal.
+Some do not get any early signs.
+As females sexually mature, their vaginas start lubricating when they are aroused and